 Who is Greta Thunberg?

-Greta Thunberg is a 16-year old climate activist from Sweden.
+Greta Thunberg is a 17-year old climate activist from Sweden.
 A school girl with autism, standing at less than 5ft, she started the ‘School Strike for Climate’ protests.
 Over the past 6 months, she has become a global superstar of the climate change movement.
 Promoting #fridaysforfuture alongside millions of school children (and now adults) across the globe to demand politicians, governments and corporations take action on climate change.
 We look at her background and some incredible Greta Thunberg quotes.

 Where did the ‘School Strike for Climate’ come from?